 The Director of Financial Aid is responsible for making changes to the ISIR data elements manually based on PJ.
-This ISIR Correction checklist is then faxed to ECM- third party service provider which electronically updates student records on the CPS online.
 The student SAR/ISIR records are thus resent or retransmitted to the CPS for reprocessing.
 After processing, when ECM receives the latest and corrected ISIRs, it sends them to school for review and filing.